vippsas/vipps-developers/common-topics/reserve-and-capture.md

 ## Reserve

 When the user confirms the purchase in Vipps, the payment status changes to `RESERVE`.
-The respective amount will be reserved for future capturing.
+The respective amount will be reserved for capture, which may be done immediately or later.

 For example:
 ![Payment confirmation](images/vipps-flow-reserve.png)